Hiking Around Sequim

-- Rain Shadow Loop Trail is a 1 hour drive from Sequim and only a .5 mile hike round trip.
+- Rain Shadow Loop Trail is a .5 mile hike round trip.
 It’s a short but steep journey with a stunning 360 degree view at the summit of Blue Mountain.
-Here you will take in views of the Cascades, Vancouver Island and the Strait of Juan De Fuca.
-This trail also takes you past meadows of wildflowers.

 - Slab Camp Creek and Grey Wolf River is a great place to go to get away from the crowds.
-A 30 minute drive will get you to this 5.5 miles round trip hike.
-In the late Spring the rhododendrons are in full bloom, but in summer it’s the wildflowers that put on a show.
-Enjoy your lunch break at Slab Camp and lose yourself in the peaceful surroundings.
+This 5.5 miles round trip hike is rewarding when the wildflowers are in bloom in late spring/early summer.

-- If you’re looking for a hiking trip with huge rewards at the end, then you’ll want to head up to the top of Mt.
-Townsend.
-This is one of the most popular hikes on the Olympic Peninsula, and one look at the view from the top, especially at sunset, will tell you why.
-The 6.7 mile journey to the top can be enjoyed from June through November.
+- Mt.
+Townsend is one of the most popular hikes on the Olympic Peninsula.
+One look at the view from the top, especially at sunset, will tell you why.

 Dungeness Bay Cottages140 Marine Drive